sammy-kuang/asl-translate/README.md

 # ASLTranslate
 Welcome to ASLTranslate, where we believe in breaking down barriers and fostering a world where communication knows no limits.

-This was made from the NWHacks 2024 hackathon.
+This was made from the NWHacks 2024 hackathon, check it out on [Devpost!](https://devpost.com/software/asltranslate)

 ## Setting up locally